 The first Christmas that my daughter was gluten-free we were at a party and there was nothing that was gluten-free there.
 I ended up fixing her a scrambled egg for supper… not much of a Christmas dinner.
 After that, I started packing a lunch box of safe food for when we will be eating at someone’s home.

 When I am hosting, I want the food to be safe for my guests.

 I have a cousin that does a fantastic job with this.
-Whenever we visit her she always makes sure that she has food and snacks on hand that are gluten free.
-One time I was at a play date with her at someone else’s home and my cousin brought a dessert that was gluten free especially for my family.
+Whenever we visit her she always makes sure that she has gluten-free food and snacks on hand.
+One time I was at a play date with her at someone else’s home and my cousin brought a dessert that was gluten-free especially for my family.
 I am always so touched by how she goes out of her way to make sure food is safe for my daughter!
 I am so appreciative of the effort she makes!

 Family members regularly text me about ingredients before a family meal.
 I am so thankful and appreciative that they double check with me just to be on the safe side.

 This is especially important if you are babysitting smaller children.
 They might now know what they can and cannot eat, so it’s important to ask the parents first.

 When I cook at home, you better believe that I use as few dishes as possible.
 That means I am serving food right out of the pans on top of the stove.
 My kids don’t care.
 My husband is thankful that are fewer dishes to wash at the end of the meal.
 I also don’t set the table.
 My kids will eventually learn how to when they get older.
 But for now, a pile of silverware in the middle of the table is good enough for me.